IzKuipers/UwuIfy/src/README.md

 ## Known problems

-- There's no easy way to terminate the application, because it's a regular process, not an app.
-Either restart ArcOS or kill `UwuIfyProcess` using Process Manager.
-- When the process does end, I can't guarantee that the process can reliably revert all uwuified strings back to their original states.
+- When the process ends, I can't guarantee that the process can reliably revert all uwuified strings back to their original states.

 ## License